Login/register

 Why does the MDBA have a Stud Registry?

-The stud registry enables MDBA breeders to use science rather than luck when breeding our puppies and we like to know without any doubt who your puppy’s mother and father, aunties, uncles, brothers, sisters and grandparents are so we have as much information as possible to make the best decisions in our breeding programs.
+The stud registry enables MDBA breeders to use science rather than luck when breeding our puppies.
+We like to know without any doubt who your puppy’s mother and father, aunties, uncles, brothers, sisters, and grandparents are so we have as much information as possible to make the best decisions in our breeding programs.

-MDBA breeder members select their breeding dogs with the primary aim of producing healthy puppies with a great temperament and focusing on what is best for their dogs and those they breed.
-Using the breed standard of their breed is also used to ensure they breed predictable and healthy purebred puppies now and for future generations to come.
+MDBA breeder members have committed to select their breeding dogs with the primary aim of producing healthy puppies with a great temperament.
+They promise to focus on what is best for their dogs and those they breed.
+They also use the breed standard to ensure they breed predictable and healthy purebred puppies now and for future generations to come.

-As a puppy buyer the registration certificate can be seen as your puppy’s birth certificate that shows its family tree.
+As a puppy buyer, the registration certificate can be seen as your puppy’s birth certificate, which shows its family tree.

 When do pet owners get their puppy’s pedigree?

-It is not possible for the pedigree papers to be available when your puppy arrives home.
+It is usually not possible for the pedigree papers to be available when your puppy arrives home.

 There are a few reasons for this:

-• As the microchip information is entered onto the pedigree papers a breeder must wait until their puppies are microchipped before they register their litter with the MDBA.
+• The puppy’s microchip information is entered onto the pedigree papers so a breeder must wait until their puppies are microchipped before they can register their litter with the MDBA.

-• As the MDBA requires all the puppies in the litter to be registered at the same time breeders must wait until all of their puppies are sold before registering your puppy.
-In some cases your puppy could be at your home for a few weeks before the last puppy in the litter is sold.
+• The MDBA requires all the puppies in the litter to be registered at the same time so breeders sometimes wait until all of their puppies are sold before registering a litter which would include your puppy.
+In some cases, your puppy could be at your home for a few weeks before the breeder registers your puppy’s litter.

-• Once the MDBA receives the litter registration it generally takes 14 - 21 working days to process and sometimes it can take longer if the MDBA has an unusually high number of litters to be entered into the stud registry.
-The MDBA posts the pedigree certificates to your puppy’s breeder who then posts them out to you.
+• Once the MDBA receives the litter registration, it can take up to 28 working days to process, and sometimes it can take longer if the MDBA has an unusually high number of litters to be entered into the stud registries.
+Once the litter has been entered into the registry, the MDBA posts the pedigree certificates to your puppy’s breeder for a final check and the breeder will then post your pedigree or certificate to you if it is correct.
+Should there be any inaccuracies in the pedigree or certificate these must be sent back to the MDBA for correction and the process begins again.

-This process can seem to be slow for a new puppy buyer who is excited with their new puppy’s arrival and who have heard stories of unscrupulous breeders but the speed in which you will receive your MDBA registration papers depends on a lot of variables, many of which are beyond the breeder’s control.
+This process can seem slow for a new puppy buyer who is excited about their new puppy’s arrival and who may have heard stories of unscrupulous breeders, but the speed in which you will receive your MDBA registration papers depends on many variables, many of which are beyond the breeder’s control.

-Please take your new baby home, relax and enjoy the experience and know that you will receive your puppy’s registration certificate as soon as we can possibly get it to you.
+Please take your new baby home, relax, and enjoy the experience.
+Know that you will receive your puppy’s registration certificate as soon as it can be sent to you.

 Shopping cart